walkerrandolphsmith/VersionOne.Valve/_docs/index.md

             /*
             *
-            * Only so many HTTP requests can be handled by IIS at once so throttle them!
+            * Only so many HTTP requests can be handled by IIS/Web server at once so throttle them!
             *
             */
             const promisesInFlight = 25;